-An ingrown toenail occurs when one or both of the sides of the toenail grow into the surrounding skin.
+An ingrown toenail occurs when one or both of the sides of your toenail grow into the surrounding skin.
 This can cause pain, swelling and infection.
-Treatment ranges from antibiotics for infection to minor surgery to remove nail and prevent ongoing problems.

-- badly cut toenails – avoid cutting your toenails too short, or cutting into the corners.
-This can break the natural skin barrier (increasing risk of infection) and allows the skin to fold over your nail edge and the nail to grow into it.
+- Badly cut toenails – cutting your toenails too short or into the corners can break the natural skin barrier.
+This increases the risk of infection and allows your skin to fold over the nail edge and your nail to grow into it.

-- injuries – ingrown toenails can appear after stubbing your toe
+- Foot injuries – ingrown toenails can appear after injuring your toe.

 Typical symptoms include:

-- pain when wearing shoes due to pressure on the toe
+- pain when wearing shoes due to pressure on your toe

-- a raised area along the nail edge from an overgrowth of skin (hypertrophy)
+- a raised area along the toenail edge from an overgrowth of skin.

 - Take care when cutting your toenails.
-Cut straight across, not too short and do NOT cut into the corners.
+Cut straight across, not too short and not into the corners or edges.

 - Wear comfortable, well-fitting shoes or sandals.

-- Avoid tight socks or tights and change every day.
+- Avoid tight socks and change them every day.